sin5678/inav_cn_wiki/Home.md

 * iNav has only one PID controller called fp-pid.
 This is a modified version of luxfloat, and will show up as luxfloat in cleanflight configurator.

-* iNav has extra a safety feature that prevents you from arming your aircraft if no proper GPS lock is acquired.
-Nav_extra_arming_safety is turned ON by default
+* iNav has an extra safety feature that prevents you from arming your aircraft if no proper GPS lock is acquired.
+Nav_extra_arming_safety is turned ON by default.

 * iNav has other GPS modes than cleanflight, or names them differently.
 Read this wiki page for how to use them, and combine them to get wanted position hold.